jessegrosjean/bike-extension-template/README.md

 The built extension is named by `id` and placed into `./out`.

-> 💡 You can modify `./build.js` to output directly into Bike's Extensions
+> 💡 You can modify `./build.js` to output directly into Bike's Extensions folder.
-> folder.
-This enables live reloading as you make changes.

 ## Extension Contexts